C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

 * Fellows will learn how to initialize repos within their working directories
 * Fellows will learn how to add new or modified files from their working directory to their staging index
 * Fellows will learn how to commit files from their staging index to thir local repository
-* Fellows will learn how to push their local repositoy to their remote repository on Github
+* Fellows will learn how to push their local repository to their remote repository on Github

 ## Resources